matiascr/etiquette/README.md

   use Etiquette.Spec

   packet "Header Packet", id: :header_packet do
-    field("Header Fixed", 1, fixed: 1, doc: "Whether the packet is a header.") field("Packet Type", 2, doc: "The type of the payload.
-Can be any 0-3 integer.") field("Type-Specific fields", .., doc: "The packet payload.") end
+    field "Header Fixed", 1, fixed: 1, doc: "Whether the packet is a header." field "Packet Type", 2, doc: "The type of the payload.
+Can be any 0-3 integer." field "Type-Specific fields", (..), doc: "The packet payload." end

   packet "Hello Packet", id: :hello_packet, of: :header_packet do
-    field("Packet Type", 2, fixed: 0b00, doc: "The type of the payload.
-Can be any 0-3 integer.") field("Hello-specific payload", .., doc: "Type specific payload") end
+    field "Packet Type", 2, fixed: 0b00, doc: "The type of the payload.
+Can be any 0-3 integer." field "Hello-specific payload", (..), doc: "Type specific payload" end

   packet "Conversation Packet", id: :conversation_packet, of: :header_packet do
-    field("Packet Type", 2, fixed: 0b01, doc: "The type of the payload.
-Can be any 0-3 integer.") field("Conversation-specific payload", .., doc: "Type specific payload") end
+    field "Packet Type", 2, fixed: 0b01, doc: "The type of the payload.
+Can be any 0-3 integer." field "Conversation-specific payload", (..), doc: "Type specific payload" end

   packet "Bye Packet", id: :bye_packet, of: :header_packet do
-    field("Packet Type", 2, fixed: 0b11, doc: "The type of the payload.
-Can be any 0-3 integer.") field("Bye-specific payload", .., doc: "Type specific payload") end end
+    field "Packet Type", 2, fixed: 0b11, doc: "The type of the payload.
+Can be any 0-3 integer." field "Bye-specific payload", (..), doc: "Type specific payload" end end
 ```